 Current set-up is a Flex 5000A, Yaesu FTdx3000, Expert 1K Linear, 6 band Hexbeam aloft a 60ft tower (mostly kept at 20ft) and a doublet antenna.

 A few years ago I had a double carpel tunnel operation.
-The upshot is I cannot use a pump-key for more than a few minutes so have moved to capacitance touch paddles (www.cwtouchkeyers.com).
+The upshot is I cannot use a pump-key for more than a few minutes at a time so have moved (in the main) to capacitance touch paddles (www.cwtouchkeyers.com).
 The latest are fashioned from an old brass coat hook, soldered to banana plugs and mounted under the desk.
 Fabric wadding and cocktail stick are used for spacing and stability.